On the Power of Foundation Models: Multimodal Learning

 \subsection{Generalization Theorem}

-We first assume that our functor from the embedding space learns the object mapping between the two categories perfectly, then show the structural information will be preserved with this functor.
-Notice that below we still use the notations of $ h_\mathcal{B}, h_\mathcal{C}$ and $\mathcal{B}^\wedge, \mathcal{C}^\wedge$ to denote the foundation models and the corresponding embedding spaces, but our results hold for any other ideal foundation models and their embedding spaces as well.
+We first assume that a functor between embedding spaces learns the object mapping between two categories perfectly, and then show that the structural information is preserved by this functor.
+Below we use the notations $h_\mathcal{B}, h_\cat$ and $\mathcal{B}^\vee, \cat^\vee$ to denote the ideal foundation models and the corresponding embedding spaces.